 I was interviewed recently about the art and craft of writing in general and writing in the historical fiction genre in particular.

 Don’t get me wrong.
-I actually enjoy being interviewed because it obliges me to think about what I do.
+I enjoy being interviewed because it obliges me to think about what I do.
 It’s a lot like teaching.
-You must be able to verbalize your skills and knowledge and present them in a compelling way in order to teach effectively.
+You must be able to verbalize your skills and knowledge and present them in a compelling way to teach effectively.

 That’s not always easy to do.
 But I thought I would share my interview with my readers.
-I hope you will find it useful and perhaps even interesting.
+I hope you will find it useful and perhaps even enjoyable.

 Q. What historical time periods interest you the most and how have you immersed yourself in a particular time?

 A. Growing up in rural Kansas I was always fascinated by the state’s 19th Century history.
-Kansas was a pivotal state prior to the Civil War because it entered the union as a free state and was populated–especially in the Northeast–by abolitionists.
+Kansas was a pivotal state before the Civil War because it entered the union as a free state and was populated–especially in the Northeast–by abolitionists.
 Kansas was a terminus for the Underground Railroad.

 After the Civil War, it became about as wild and violent as any state in the union.
-Cattle drives from Texas, wild cow towns, outlaws, legendary lawmen and fraudsters of every stripe gave the state a wicked reputation.
-At the same time, the 19th Century in America was a time of amazing growth, invention, progress and expansion.
+Cattle drives from Texas, wild cow towns, outlaws, legendary lawmen and fraudsters of every stripe gave Kansas a wicked reputation.
+At the same time, the 19th Century in America was a time of fantastic growth, invention, progress, and expansion.

-For some, such as Native Americans, this growth was not a pleasant experience and in some cases, it was quite deadly.
+For some, such as Native Americans, this growth was not a pleasant experience, and in some cases, it was quite deadly.
 For others, the possibilities seemed limitless.
-Prosperity seemed restricted only by one’s own determination and effort.
+Prosperity seemed restricted only by one’s determination and effort.

-Q. Introduce us briefly to the main characters in your most recent book, Finding Billy Battles.
+Q. Introduce us briefly to the main characters in Book 1 of the Finding Billy Battles trilogy.

-A. William Fitzroy Raglan Battles is the main character in the book.
+A. William Fitzroy Raglan Battles is the main character in the trilogy.
 We meet Billy Battles through his great-grandson who meets him when he is 98 years old and living in an old soldiers’ home in Leavenworth, Kansas.
 The great-grandson inherits Billy’s journals and other belongings.
-Then, following his great-grandfather’s request, he produces three mostly linear books that reveal Billy’s amazing life.
+Then, following his great-grandfather’s request, he produces three books that reveal Billy’s fantastic life.

 The book begins with Billy introducing himself.
 We learn that his father is killed during the Civil War.
 He is reared by his widowed mother, Hannelore, a second-generation German-American woman who has to be both mother and father to her only son, rears him.